ajit567/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 Data Summary: <br />
 The data set contained 18 columns of which only 4 were numerical (id, price, year and odometer) and had 426K rows of data.
-Many columns had <br />
-missing data. <br />
+Many columns had missing data. <br />

 <p>&nbsp;</p>